Joash09/SICP_Notes/README.md

     - set! keyword is for modifying a variable
     - procedures which act on the variable (with set!) are also defined in let procedure "environment"
     - then with messaging-passing; we can modify state of variable accordingly
-    - begin procudere is useful for grouping sequences of procedures
+    - begin procedure is useful for grouping sequences of procedures
   * Benefits of assignment:
-    - Great for modelling computational objects whose state changes over time
+    - Great for modeling computational objects whose state changes over time
   * Costs of assignment:
     - With assignments we cannot be sure a procedure with the same arguments to the same function will produce the same result
     - Programming with no assignments is referred to as *functional* programming
-    - order of evaluation of subexpressions matter with assigments (i.e. right to left or left to right)
+    - order of evaluation of subexpressions matter with assignments (i.e. right to left or left to right)
-  * How the environment model works (replacement to substitution model of evaluation)
+  * How the environment model works (replacement to substitution model of evaluation and rigorous method for evaluating code with assignment)
+    - Procedures created by evaluating lambda functions
+    - Every time a lambda function is evaluated, create a new environment frame
+    - Think of lambda functions as a "double bubble"
+      - First bubble pointer to the code body
+      - Second is a pointer to the environment in which it was created
+    - When encountering a variable name that needs to be evaluated, check current environment frame and move up until variable definition is found
+      - If no definition is found, variable name is *unbound*
+    - set! changes the value of a variable binding in environment frame